eljojo/faircamp-fork/src/manual/reference/06 Theme.md

 ## Background image

-The previously described settings are (link color aside) mostly harmless: No matter the settings, your site will stay readable.
+The above described settings are completely carefree - no matter the settings, your site will stay readable (at worst it may look funny).
 Not so with this option.
 A background image can lend a nice quality to your site design, but choose carefully what image you use and how opaque you make it.
 Sharp details and strong contrasts within the image and against the text of the site will render the site hard to read or even unreadable.
-That said, `background_image` lets you reference the image to use, and with `background_alpha` (0-100) you can optionally control its opaqueness.
+That said, `background_image` lets you reference the image to use, and with `background_alpha` (0-100 (%)) you can optionally control its opaqueness.

 ```eno
 # theme